Contributing to an Individual Retirement Arrangement (IRA) is an excellent way to grow your financial wealth over time.

-The newer form of an IRA is the Roth IRA.
-With a Roth IRA, you can’t take a deduction for your contributions and you must pay tax on the amount invested now.
-However, after you retire you can withdraw the money tax free.
+The newer form is the Roth.
+With this plan, you can’t take a deduction for your contributions and you must pay tax on the amount invested now.
+However, after you retire you can withdraw the money tax-free.

-Determining which IRA is better depends on when you want to be accountable for paying the taxes.
+Determining which plan is better depends on when you want to be accountable for paying the taxes.

-If saving on taxes now is good motivation for you to make IRA contributions, by all means use a traditional IRA.
-If you’re more motivated by knowing your IRA retirement income – including earnings on your contributions – will be tax free during your retirement years, go for the Roth IRA.
+If saving on taxes now is good motivation for you to make contributions, by all means, use a traditional IRA.
+If you’re more motivated by knowing your IRA retirement income – including earnings on your contributions – will be tax-free during your retirement years, go for the Roth.